EleniNtz13/Public-Library-Internship-Sparta/README.md

 ### ⚙️ Setup Summary (High-Level)

-- Python / Flask: Built a lightweight server for testing HTML responses
+- **Python / Flask**: Built a lightweight server for testing HTML responses
-- PHP & Apache: Served PHP pages both locally and through Apache
+- **PHP & Apache**: Served PHP pages both locally and through Apache
-- MySQL: Created and managed local databases for book records
+- **MySQL**: Created and managed local databases for book records
-- Django & PostgreSQL: Prepared environment for future development
+- **Django & PostgreSQL**: Prepared environment for future development
-- Excel & CSV: Organized uncatalogued book data for import
+- **Excel & CSV**: Organized uncatalogued book data for import
-- RFID: Used tag identifiers to locate books efficiently
+- **RFID**: Used tag identifiers to locate books efficiently

 🧐 Detailed installation steps will be documented in separate files, each located in the corresponding folder